 If you do more than two hours of volunteering a week with a registered organisation, you will get a scheme membership card.
 You use this card to record each hour of volunteering you complete, with the aim of doing a minimum of 100 hours of volunteering in a year.

-People who achieve this goal will be invited to a reception in recognition of their hard work and support for their community.
-They will also receive a certificate and a limited edition pin badge.
+People who achieve this goal will receive a certificate in recognition of their hard work and support for their community.

 To register with the scheme, email email@example.com.

 The Queen's Award for Voluntary Service

 The Queen's Award for Voluntary Service recognises the outstanding contribution that volunteers make to their local communities.
 The Queen has awarded this prestigious honour to hundreds of volunteering groups in the UK.

 If you know of a volunteer group that deserves recognition, you can nominate it for the award.

 The following policies are available for charitable, voluntary and community organisations to use.
 You just need to download and add the name of your organisation.
 You should read them carefully to make sure they meet your needs before using: